 Whipped my egg whites into stiff peaks with a chilled bowl and the stand mixer.

 After rising in the oven.
-I had the top a bit too close to the top (even though I did lower the racks–just not enough evidently), so it got a bit too dark.
+I had the top a bit too close to the top (even though I did lower the racks–just not enough evidently), so it got a little too dark.
 I might have been able to get more height without it burning so much if it hadn’t been so close.

 Spoonful on a plate shot.
 It’s essentially really fancy cheesy scrambled eggs.
 But if you want to impress someone, here’s a pretty easy recipe to do it with.